Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.1.0 =
 * Improvement: some UX changes
+* Improvement: Limit number of notices in the dashboard

 = 6.0.14 =
 * Fix: settings page when using plain permalinks, props @mvsitecreator, props @doug2son